qatium/blog/content/blog/hello-world/how-does-q-work.md

 ### Indeterminism

-Generative AI may produce different results every time you call it.
-Is not possible to ensure the results we provide to the user are always right.
+Generative AI may produce different results each time it is used.
+It's not possible to guarantee that the results provided to the user are always correct.

 We are following a "best effort" approach.
 We manually test and iterate in our prompts and command descriptions until we see the results are right consistently.